motia/laragen/README.md

 #How To Use:
-Create your schema files in the resources/model_schemas folder.
+Store schema files in the `resources/model_schemas` folder.
 And run

     php artisan motia:generate

 #Example:
 Create the following files:

- 1. Article.json
+ 1. Product.json

 	    [
 		    {